For the love of all blue-footed booby birds that have trekked where none have trekked before, I still have not found the town of REDACTED .

 Sloan also said that if I’m committed to this, then it’s only going to get weirder from here.
 He definitely knows more than he lets on.

-This roadtrip so far has been disturbing, yet thrilling.
-It’s like my first paranormal investigation has already started.
+This roadtrip so far has been disturbing.
+However… it’s like my first paranormal investigation has already started.

 Don’t worry, to anyone who reads this—I’ll still keep my wits about me around Sloan and anyone else I meet.
 It is worth mentioning that Sloan expressed interest in being a paranormal investigator, too.
 Perhaps that’s why he quit his job and mentioned he’ll be bringing camera and surveillance gear when we leave in the morning (which he apparently already has).
 We’ll see how it goes, since further discussion is needed before it’s decided that he travels with me in the longterm.